nnworkspace/art-library-api/README.md

 API of Art Library.
 It consists of two main modules:

 1. Artwork CRUD API for admins
 2. API for lending artworks from the library.
-Target of this API are normal members in the Alpha Org, who want to borrow artworks from the library to decorate their offices.
+End users of this API are normal members in the Alpha Org, who want to borrow artworks from the library to decorate their offices.
+The lending API may need a web frontend for the end users.
+So the direct consumer of this API are the developers of the lending frontend.

 ## Main components of this API